cashfree/cashfree-pg/docs/CustomerDetails.md

 HasCustomerBankCode returns a boolean if a field has been set.

-### SetCustomerBankCodeNil

-`func (o *CustomerDetails) SetCustomerBankCodeNil(b bool)`

- SetCustomerBankCodeNil sets the value for CustomerBankCode to be an explicit nil

-### UnsetCustomerBankCode
-`func (o *CustomerDetails) UnsetCustomerBankCode()`

-UnsetCustomerBankCode ensures that no value is present for CustomerBankCode, not even an explicit nil

 [[Back to Model list]](../README.md#documentation-for-models) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to README]](../README.md)